sajjadGG/book-python/stdlib/regular-expressions/syntax.rst

 * Also known as ``regexp``
 * Also known as ``regex``
 * Also known as ``re``
+* Identifiers - what to find
+* Qualifiers - range to find
+* Quantifiers - how many occurrences of preceding qualifier or identifier

 * Recall information about raw strings
 * Recall information about escape characters, i.e.: